 How can Caddick Davies help you?

-The new drug driving laws mean that a zero tolerance approach to cannabis use and driving is now largely in place, but this does not mean that there is no hope should you feel you are being unfairly criminalised for using a prescribed medication.
+The new drug driving laws mean that a zero tolerance approach to cannabis use and driving when high is now largely in place, but this does not mean that there is no hope should you feel you are being unfairly criminalised for using a prescribed medication.
 Using our specialist knowledge we’ve secured hundreds of acquittals for the offence of “drug-driving” in recent years, so, give Caddick Davies a call see what we can do for you.

 Contact us for a free initial consultation